 There are no safeguarding maps available for the line of route from the West Midlands to Leeds, Manchester and beyond at this time.

-These maps will be produced and published as part of a safeguarding consultation for this part of the route that will be undertake in due course.
+These maps will be produced and published as part of a safeguarding consultation for this part of the route that will be undertaken in due course.

-Please note that the London to West Midlands safeguarding maps are not related to this part of the route in any way, and therefore should not be used to try and ascertain what the safeguarding zone may be.
+Please note that the London to West Midlands safeguarding maps are not related to this part of the route in any way, and therefore should not be used to try and ascertain what the safeguarding zone may be for Phase Two of HS2.